-- Section 3.1 found confidence intervals by doing repeated tests of significance (changing the value in the null hypothesis) to find a range of values that were plausible for the population parameter (long run probability or population proportion). - This is a very tedious way to construct a confidence interval. - We will now look at two others way to construct confidence intervals [1.96SE and Theory-Based].
+- Previously we found confidence intervals by doing repeated tests of significance (changing the value in the null hypothesis) to find a range of values that were plausible for the population parameter. - This is a very tedious way to construct a confidence interval. - We will now look at two others way to construct confidence intervals [1.96SE and Theory-Based].